46% of Teenagers Admit to Text Messaging While Driving

 A study by the Children’s Hospital of Philadelphia and State Farm Insurance has pointed out that while alcohol-related teen auto fatalities are down, the overall death toll hasn’t changed.
 Their theory is that modern technology and distracted driving have balanced out the decrease.

 Set a Good Example.
-When you pick up the cell phone to make a call as you drive down a deserted stretch of interstate, your teen isn’t thinking, “Well, this is a relatively low-risk driving situation and mom has a lot more driving experience than me.”
+When you pick up the cell phone to make a call as you drive down a deserted stretch of interstate, your teen isn’t thinking, “Well, this is a relatively low-risk driving situation and Mom has a lot more driving experience than me.”
 He’s thinking, “I guess it’s okay to talk on the phone if you’re a good driver, and I’m getting pretty good…”

 Restrict Temptation.
-If your teen spends a lot of time text messaging, it might be wise to reduce his messaging package and hold him accountable for any extra messages.
-With fewer messages to work with, it’s less likely that he’ll develop the kind of text-addiction that leads so many teens to risk their safety while driving.
+If your teen spends a lot of time text messaging, it might be wise to reduce his messaging package and hold him accountable for any extra text message fees.
+With fewer messages to work with, it’s less likely that he’ll develop the kind of text-addiction that leads so many teens to risk their safety by texting while driving.